AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/push-notification/android/manual-display-and-tracking.md

 Messaging.handleNotificationResponse(intent, false, <actionId>);
 ```

-Here is a sample code for sending push notification interactions feedback to platform.
+Here is a sample code for sending push notification interactions feedback to Platform.

 ```java